Sandaru24/discord-discord-rpc/README.md

 I go to bed at 22pm if there's work tomorrow, and wake up 7am.
 If it's not work tomorrow, I go to bed at 23pm and wake up the next day 10am.

-It's very weird set up right now, this is an old RPC I've been using for days after it came out.
-If anyone wants to fix it, please PR.
+It's very weird set up right now, this is an old RPC I've been using for months now.
+If you want to fix it, please PR.